MYSTERY SCIENCE THEATER 3000

 • I love how Mike does the Star Trek “shirt tug” before he says “Engage!”

-• It’s fun to make fun of Kim Milford, who plays Billy, but that becomes more difficult after you find out that Milford died of a young age from complications due to AIDS of heart failure following open heart surgery several weeks earlier.
-He was 37.
-RIP Kim (and my apologies for repeating old info I hadn’t rechecked).
+• It’s fun to make fun of Kim Milford, who plays Billy, but that becomes more difficult after you find out that Milford died of heart failure following open heart surgery.
+He was only 37.
+(Incidentally he did NOT die of HIV, as was rumored.)

 • Callbacks: “Roxie!”
 (Eegah) also “Eegah!”
-“It’s the Coleman Francis mountain!”
+“It was after the Acropolis.”
+(Robot Holocaust) “Hi, I’m Max Keller.”
+(Master Ninja I) “It’s the Coleman Francis mountain!”
 Also a mention of Cherokee Jack.
+“Robert Ginty” (Warrior of the Lost World).
 And “Leave the Bronx!”

 • Of course that’s Jim as the voice of Monad the perfection-seeking robot.
 It’s a funny idea but the bit feels a little rushed to me.

-• The “changing the starbaby” bit is a cute idea (I especially like Mike as the quintessential NASA administrator) but in the end it doesn’t add up to much.
+• The “changing the starbaby” bit is a cute idea (I especially like Mike as the quintessential NASA flight controller guy), but it doesn’t really have a payoff (“put it on a shelf”?).

 • Obscure riff: “This sucks, I was supposed to headline,” as the characters pull up in a car together.
-This is reference to the experience many of the writers had as traveling comics working a circuit of comedy clubs in Minnesota.
-They tended to travel in one car, with the headliner getting the best seat, etc.
+This is reference, as I think I have mentioned before, to the experience many of the writers had as traveling comics working a circuit of comedy clubs in the upper midwest.
+They tended to travel to the club in one car, with the headliner getting the best seat, etc.

-• Over a couple of seasons, they’d established Mike’s bizarre ability to become other people at times of stress.
-He became Carol Channing and Kenny G in previous instances.
-The strange notion finally pays off in segment 3 when Mike — in one of the most notorious segments of the series — becomes “Star Trek Voyager”’s Captain Janeway and saves the day.
+• Over several seasons, they’d established Mike’s bizarre ability to “become” other people at times of stress.
+He became Carol Channing and Kenny G, for example.
+This strange notion finally pays off in segment 3 when Mike — in one of the most notorious segments of the series — becomes “Star Trek Voyager”‘s Captain Janeway and saves the day.

-• The whole Leonard Maltin thing really does point up the flaw of his rating system.
-I was once a devotee of his book: buying a new one every year was an annual rite of fall.
+• The whole Leonard Maltin thing really does point up the fundamental flaw of his rating system.
+I was once a devotee of his books: buying a new one every September was an annual rite of the fall.
 And before the arrival of the IMDB (which pretty much made Maltin’s guide superfluous) it was pretty handy.
 But I always felt his rating system was completely out of whack.
-I’d always felt that he should have used at least a five-star system, especially because, for reasons that I never saw adequately explained, his lowest rating (other than “bomb”) was 1-and-half stars.
-Had he made use of the 1/2-star and 1-star ratings at least, he might not have let himself in for this well-deserved mockery.
+The problem, to begin with, was he used a four-star rating system when a five-star system would have served him better.
+But the bigger flaw in the system was that, for reasons that I felt were never adequately explained, his lowest rating (other than “bomb”) was 1-and-half stars.
+No film received a one-star or half-star rating, which created a kind of odd star-rating inflation among bad movies.
+Had he made use of the half-star and one-star ratings, I believe this sort of problem would not have happened (or at least would not have been so acute) and he might not have let himself in for the well-deserved mockery he gets here.

 • By the way: in Ward E we have a list of MSTed movies that have been given 2-and-a-half stars by Leonard Maltin.

-• The final bit, of course, is amazing; as Mike notes, that’s Trace’s dad as “old Forrester.”
+• The final bit, of course, is amazing; as Mike notes, that’s Trace’s dad (who has since passed away) as “old Forrester.”
 The final moment of that segment gives me chills every time.

 • Fave riff: “So they’re just off County Road C goin’ at it, huh?”
 Honorable mention: “Look!
 Everyone was sending a sheet of paper to everyone else.”